Top Choices for Facial Hair Removal

 Laser hair removal

 Laser hair removal works by targeting melanin (pigment) in the hair.
 It uses the pigment to travel down the hair shaft where it disables it at the root.
 This form of treatment started over a decade ago and although it was effective, it had unwanted side effects including intense heating on the skin.
-However, thanks to far more advanced technology, it's now the most effective method of long-term hair removal and side effects are minimal.
-All our laser treatments are FDA approved to give a long-term hair reduction of up to 90%.
+However, thanks to far more advanced technology, it's now the most effective method of permanent hair removal and side effects are minimal.
+All our laser treatments are FDA approved to give a permanent hair reduction of up to 90%.
 Talk to our specialists to find out if laser hair removal is the best option for you.